LordEvendim/sentiment-frontend/README.md

+IP Disclaimer: As the original founder, I retained full intellectual property rights to this project.
+It is shared here purely as a portfolio demonstration.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.